GabsEdits/gxbs.dev/pages/blog/posts/changing-up-my-website.md

 <video src="/assets/posts/2/oldsite-screencast.webm" controls="" alt="A screencast of the my Old Website on Firefox showing how laggy the transictions were" />

-<figcaption>A screencast of the my Old Website on Firefox showing how laggy the transictions were</figcaption>
+<figcaption>A screencast of the my Old Website on Firefox Desktop showing how laggy the transictions were</figcaption>

 It took me too long to sort out the mess and figure out what the website was even telling its visitors.
 So, I figured, why not start fresh with a new website that's: